walmartlabs/lacinia/docs/tutorial/testing-1.rst

 Running the Tests
 -----------------

-There's a number of ways to run tests.
+There's a number of ways to run Clojure tests.

 From the command line, ``lein test``::